-The increase in the new National Living Wage is essentially the government's objective to move workers in the United Kingdom away from a low wage bracket and high welfare society.
+They want to move workers in the United Kingdom away from a low wage bracket and away from a high welfare society.

 July 2015 saw the government publish its Low Pay Commission (LPC) remit.
 The result was a move to recommend and stabilize the path for the national living wage for the next few years.
 The target is for wages to reach 60% of median earnings by the year 2020.

-The Low Pay Commission continues to provide its results and recommendations for those workers who are receiving the National Minimum Wage rates.
+The Low Pay Commission continues to provide its results and recommendations for workers who are receiving the National Minimum Wage rates.

 In fact, data suggests that the number of low-paid jobs increased for the fifth consecutive year in the capital city.
 In actuality, more than 20% of people who live in the borough are considered as being low-paid or paid below the London Living Wage.

 Important differences exist between a relatively higher minimum wage and the country's voluntary Living Wage pay rate (calculated independently).

 National Living Wage Rates and London Living Wage in United Kingdom